StackStorm/st2docs/docs/source/config/config.rst

 * By default, log rotation is handled via logrotate.
 Default log rotation config (:github_st2:`logrotate.conf <conf/logrotate.conf>`) is included with all the package based installations.
+Note that ``handlers.RotatingFileHandler`` is used by default in ``/etc/st2*/logging.conf``, but the ``maxBytes`` and ``backupCount`` args are not specififed so no rotation is performed by default which then lets logrotate handle the rotation.
   If you want Python services instead of logrotate to handle the log rotation for you, you can update the logging configs as shown below:

   .. code-block:: ini